UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Many kind people choose coconut milk instead of cow’s milk because they don’t want to support cruelty to animals.
 But a disturbing PETA Asia investigation reveals that terrified young monkeys in Thailand are kept chained, abusively trained, and forced to climb trees to pick coconuts that are used to make coconut milk, meat, flour, oil, and other products.

-PETA Asia investigators visited eight farms where monkeys are forced to pick coconuts—including those for Thailand's major coconut milk producers, Aroy-D and Chaokoh—as well as several monkey-training facilities and a coconut-picking competition.
+In 2019, PETA Asia investigators visited eight farms where monkeys are forced to pick coconuts—including those for one of Thailand’s major coconut milk producers, Chaokoh—as well as several monkey-training facilities and a coconut-picking competition.
 At each one, they documented that these sensitive animals were abused and exploited.

 Many monkeys, typically pigtail macaques, are illegally abducted from their families and homes when they’re just babies.
 They’re fitted with rigid metal collars and kept chained or tethered for extended periods.